 County Wildlife Sites are the most significant areas of semi-natural habitat in Cornwall outside statutory protected sites such as Sites of Special Scientific Interest (SSSIs) and Special Areas of Conservation (SACs).

 There are currently 498 County Wildlife Sites in Cornwall covering nearly 33,000 hectares.
 This is nearly 10% of the county’s land area and is under both public and private ownership.
+County Wildlife Site boundaries are shown on the interactive map on the Cornwall Council website.

 What are County Wildlife Sites?